-Shares will be issued or redeemed by the Fund at NAV per Share only in Creation Units of 10,000 Shares.
-Creation Units are generally issued and redeemed only in-kind for securities although a portion may be in cash.
+Shares will be issued or redeemed by each Fund at NAV per Share only in Creation Units as follows:

 Shares will trade on the secondary market, however, which is where most retail investors will buy and sell Shares.
-It is expected that only a limited number of institutional investors, called Authorized Participants or "APs," will purchase and redeem Shares directly from the Fund.
-APs may acquire Shares directly from the Fund, and APs may tender their Shares for redemption directly to the Fund, at NAV per Share only in large blocks, or Creation Units.
-Purchases and redemptions directly with the Fund must follow the Fund's procedures, which are described in the SAI.
+It is expected that only a limited number of institutional investors, called Authorized Participants or "APs," will purchase and redeem Shares directly from the Funds.
+APs may acquire Shares directly from the Funds, and APs may tender their Shares for redemption directly to the Funds, at NAV per Share only in large blocks, or Creation Units.
+Purchases and redemptions directly with the Funds must follow the Funds' procedures, which are described in the SAI.

-Except when aggregated in Creation Units, Shares are not redeemable with the Fund.
+Except when aggregated in Creation Units, Shares are not redeemable with the Funds.